spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/50-restore-cluster-backup.md

 # Restore a Cluster Backup

 This guide provides instructions for how to restore a backup to a cluster in Palette.
 You can restore a backup to the same cluster from where you created it or to a different cluster within the same project.
-For simplicity, this guide uses the following terminology while referencing the clusters:
+To help you better understand the restore process, the following terminology will be used:
 <br />

 - *Source cluster* - The cluster from where you created the backup.